tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC.md

 ### Interceptions

 All HandlerMapping implementations support handler interceptors that are useful when you want to apply specific functionality to certain requests.
-Interceptors must implement *HandlerInterceptor* from the `org.springframework.web.servlet` package with three methods that should provide enough flexibility to do all kinds of pre-processing and post-processing:
+Interceptors must implement *HandlerInterceptor* from the `org.springframework.web.servlet` package with three methods that should provide enough flexibility to do all kinds of pre- and post-processing:

 * `preHandle`, before the actual handler is executed
 * `postHandle`, after the handler is executed